Stimpae/SG-Unity-Inspector-Attributes/README.md

 # `Unity Inspector Attributes`

-A collection of useful Inspector Attributes for Unity.
+A collection of useful Editor Attributes for Unity.

 ## Example Usage

-// i will get round to writing documentations shortly, for the moment most of the attributes can be found in the example scripts in the folder examples.
+I will get round to writing documentations shortly, for the moment most of the attributes can be found in the example scripts in the folder examples.

 ## Why would i need this?